DanielRodriguesMoreira/DanielRodriguesMoreira.github.io/_posts/2021-01-11-react-first-attempt.md

 **Vanilla JS** ---> plain Javascript without any additional libraries (like JQuery)

-If you can write the code and run it in any current browser without additional tools or compile steps, it's **VanillaJS** {: .notice}
+> If you can write the code and run it in any current browser without additional tools or compile steps, it's **VanillaJS**

 **Babel** ---> compiles our code into Javascript allowing to be understandable by the browsers.